Milarepa: Lessons From the Life and Songs of Tibet’s Great Yogi

 And you will be able to see the innermost nature of mind.”

 Milarepa did not have an easy life.
 His childhood was traumatic.
 As a young man, Mila experienced betrayal, a descent into poverty, and all kinds of ill treatment and oppression.
-He also experienced the pain of having committed many evil deeds himself.
+He also exerienced the pain of having committed many evil deeds himself.
 It was from this very painful dark place that Milarepa’s spiritual journey began.

 Mila’s seach to find a teacher led to his meeting the tantric master, Marpa, who accepted Mila as his student.
 Under Marpa’s direction, Milarepa began a demanding and harsh course of training, and over time, Milarepa developed into Marpa’s most renowned disciple.